Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_70kHz_trimming_LK/README.md

 - To see SCR RTC activity a LED shall be connected between X2-32 (P33.4) and X2-39 (+3V3).
 - To see CCU6/WUT activity a 100 kOhm pull-up shall be connected between X2-07 (P00.6) and X2-39 (+3V3).
-- For triggering the state change from *Run Mode* to *Standby Mode* and vice versa a connection between X2-10 (P00.7) and X1-03 (P33.11) is needed to generate a falling edge.
+- For triggering the state change from *run mode* to *standby mode* and vice versa a connection between X2-10 (P00.7) and X1-03 (P33.11) is needed to generate a falling edge.
-- For triggering the *PINB Wake-up* a switch shall be connected to X1-04 (P33.12) and X1-01 (GND) to generate a falling edge.
+- For triggering the *PINB wake-up* a switch shall be connected to X1-04 (P33.12) and X1-01 (GND) to generate a falling edge.

 ### Available I/O signals